jennnico/PortfolioPage/README.md

 # PortfolioPage

-Portfolio page using HTML and CSS only.
+Portfolio page using HTML5, CSS, and jQuery.

 Hightlights:

-Fixed position navigation bar.
+@keyframes used to make images fade-in.

+.hide() and .fadeIn() used in conjunction with navigation bar to animate text.

-Hyperlinks to completed projects on CodePen, and LinkedIn profile.
+Includes hyperlinks to GitHub page, CodePen projects, and LinkedIn profile